 Contact Information:

-As Chair-Elect, Steffanie has worked to develop the student section since its formation.
+As Immediate Past Chair, Steffanie has worked to develop the student section since its formation.
 She is particularly interested in increasing opportunities for students to participate in a leadership capacity, especially students of color and other historically minoritized groups in the society.
 She also hopes the student section will become a home for students in the society, and a resource for members to locate and benefit from internships, education, and career opportunities in wetland-related fields.

 Deja Newton